 The online world is filled with lots of information and content in the form of articles, images, videos and podcasts.
 Over 3 billion people daily access the internet.
 They are scattered on social media networks, blogs, news publications, travel sites and video channels like Vimeo and YouTube all trying to get as much information as possible for what they search for.
 Except that they have nowhere to store all the information.
 They collect for future use be it for work or social purposes.

 Maurizio Galbiati has made an app just for that – storage of information and ideas for future reference.
 The app is called Tickit.
-On Pressfarm, we interview our clients on weekly basis to present their startup stories to our readers and as well as create publicity for the companies they are building.
+On Pressfarm, we interview our clients on weekly basis to present their startup stories to our readers.
+As well as create publicity for the companies they are building.
 Today, in our startup story we talk to Maurizio about the inspiration behind Tickit.
 The company’s growth and the goals for the future.

 Like most founders and co-founders, the solutions they build usually arise out of personal needs and it is not different from Maurizio.
 He remarks, “The inspiration came out of a personal need and a frustrating experience online.
 I would come across an interesting article/video/etc where I often would not have time to go through on the spot, I would end up saving the link in my notes, in a tab, sending it by WhatsApp to my wife or email it to myself as a reminder.”

 However, within no time, this sort of saving content for future use is disjointed, unreliable and often susceptible to you forgetting that you saved that content in the first place.